linksmart/border-gateway/README.md

 ```

 ## Swagger

-* Click autherize and set the api key to "Bearer [BGW ADMIN KEY]"
+* Click authorize and set the api key to "Bearer [BGW ADMIN KEY]"
-* You can change the swagger target host host by chaning the url
+* You can change the swagger target host host by changing the url
-* Click here to use swagger [Click here](http://hareeqi.com/swagger/?host=https://bgw.hareeqi.com/bgw-auth&url=https://raw.githubusercontent.com/hareeqi/iot-bgw/master/swagger.json)
+* Click here to use swagger [Click here](http://hareeqi.com/swagger/?host=https://bgw.hareeqi.com/bgw-auth&url=https://raw.githubusercontent.com/hareeqi/iot-bgw/master/docs/swagger.json)

 ## Configs
-* All configs for the bgw are passed as envaiorment variables
+* All configs for the bgw are passed as environment variables
-* You can suppliy envaiorment variables from a file by providing config.env or config.json or both
+* You can supply environment variables from a file by providing config.env or config.json or both
 * Each bgw component has a config prifix (**EI_, HTTP_PROXY_, MQTT_PROXY_, AUTH_SERVER_, AAA_CLIENT_**)
 * Shared config like the aaa client, can be used globally like AAA_CLIENT_ or selectivily like EI_AAA_CLEINT_
-* note: configs in config.json will be converted to envaiorment variables and passed to all components
+* note: configs in config.json will be converted to environment variables and passed to all components
+* For all available configurations list ([click here](./docs/config.md))

 ## Components
 * [iot-bgw-external-interface](../../../iot-bgw-external-interface)